-This frittata has the classic ingredients of a Denver omelet—peppers, onion and ham—along with potatoes to make it extra hearty.
+This frittata is filled with the classic ingredients of a Denver omelet—peppers, onion and ham—along with potatoes to make it hearty.
 It’s the perfect brunch dish to serve company after church or another early outing. —Connie Eaton, Pittsburgh, Pennsylvania

-- Layer two 24-in. pieces of aluminum foil; starting with a long side, fold foil to create a 1-in.-wide strip.
+Layer two 24-in. pieces of aluminum foil; starting with a long side, fold foil to create a 1-in.-wide strip.
 Shape strip into a coil to make a rack for bottom of a 6-qt. oval slow cooker.
-Add water to slow cooker; set foil rack in water.
+Add 1 cup water to slow cooker; set foil rack in water.

-- Cook, covered, on low 3-4 hours or until eggs are set and a knife inserted in the center comes out clean.
-Yield: 6 servings.
+Cook, covered, on low 3-4 hours or until eggs are set and a knife inserted in the center comes out clean.